SciTools/iris/docs/src/userguide/subsetting_a_cube.rst

 .. note::
     While Iris will try to dynamically adjust the shapefile to mask cubes of different projections, it can struggle with rotated pole projections and cubes with Meridians not at 0°
-    Converting your Cube's coordinate system may help if you get a fully masked cube as the output from this function.
+    Converting your Cube's coordinate system may help if you get a fully masked cube as the output from this function unexpectedly.

 Cube Iteration